Ian144/Ian144.github.io/ADTs.md

     }
 ```

-But to be fair to Java and C#, creating FsFIX messages that have many optional fields could be tedious, so helper factory functions are also generated like this one below for UserRequest.
-Some message types have many optional fields, there are 119 in an ExecutionReport, typing all the 'None's would be painful.
+To be fair to QuickFixJ and QuickFixN, creating FsFIX messages that have many optional fields could be tedious.
+FIX message types have many optional fields, there are 119 in an ExecutionReport.
+Typing all the 'None's would be painful, so helper factory functions are generated like the one below for UserRequest.

 ```F#
 let MkUserRequest (userRequestID:UserRequestID, userRequestType:UserRequestType, username:Username) : UserRequest = {